Antigen targeted therapy against cancer (ATTAC) for mesothelioma and lung cancer

 NCARD Research Team

-Bruce Robinson, Alec Redwood, Jenette Creaney, Ian Dick (-2023), Georgia Hosking, Ebony Rouse, Peter Chiang, Jamie Linthorne
+Bruce Robinson, Alec Redwood, Jenette Creaney, Ian Dick (-2023), Xiao Zhong, Georgia Hosking, Ebony Rouse, Peter Chiang, Jamie Linthorne

 Students: Jessica Boulter, Linda Ye